Alfresco/alfresco-extension-inspector/README.md

 The application generates a report file in json format for a war file.

 Use `mvn clean package` to build the project.
-This creates an executable jar, `alfresco-ampalyser-inventory-<version>-application.jar`.
+This creates an executable jar, `alfresco-extension-inspector-inventory-<version>-application.jar`.

 ### Usage:
 ```shell script